-Rating Summary of factors relevant to s.2.6 underlying overall rating one law enforcement to an • The discretionary powers of the Prosecution Authority to transfer a case from one law enforcement to another may lead to a lack of clear distribution of money laundering cases among law enforcement bodies (effectiveness issue).
-Corruption has an impact on the effectiveness of the system. • Some designated law enforcement bodies do not appear to have sufficient knowledge of the ML provisions.
-R.28 С This Recommendation is fully observed.
+2.0.5 5 Complance with Recommendations 27 & 20 Rating Summary of factors relevant to s.2.6 underlying overall rating R.27 LC • The discretionary powers of the Prosecution Authority to transfer a case from one law enforcement to another may lead to a lack of clear distribution of money laundering cases among law enforcement bodies (effectiveness issue).

+This Recommendation is fully observed.